 In yesterday's post I gave you a lot of information showing that the drinking water coming out of your tap may not be as safe as you thought.

-Today I am going to talk about water filtration choices and will share my recommendation for purifying your drinking water and doing so on a budget.
+Today I am going to talk about water filtration choices and will share my Current Recommendation for purifying your drinking water and doing so on a budget.

 Our history with water filtration is a long one.
-It started years ago (too long ) when my husband and I first married.
+It started years ago when my husband and I first married.

 I recall phoning the manufacturers of the different pitcher-type and faucet-mount water filtration systems to determine which type to buy.
 We were renting at the time, so the cost of installing a large filtration unit either on top or under-the-counter just didn't make sense.